Mathe172/NewCommands/README.md

 * Everything can be used everywhere and more than once: Even inside selctors it is possible to write commands and the result can also be labeled for multiple usages later in the command
 * The parsing is handled by a central unit to which arbitrary ways of parsing the command can be added - from simple Integers to fully customized parsers
 * Commands and selectors can easily be added using an intuitive chaining syntax, using predefined building blocks or completely new ones (as mentioned in the point above).
 It is also possible to register completely custom ones that would be too complex for this syntax, as it is the case with the Entity selector (since it requires dynamic parameter names for the `score_<name>` parameters)
-* Tab completion works everywhere and automatically: Everything the engine understands can be completed, no matter complex the command is, and all this with minimal to no effort.
-The completion engine even understands NBT-Tags and helps completing them
+* Tab completion works everywhere and automatically: Everything the engine understands can be completed, no matter how complex the command is, and all this with minimal to no effort.
+The completion engine even understands NBT-Tags and helps completing them.
+It is also processed asynchronously (except some thread-critical sections acquiring data from the main thread)

 ##MCP and Minecraft version
 NewCommands is built on Minecraft 1.8 using MCP 9.10.
 To compile, delete the unused files from `net/minecraft/command`, a list of the ones to keep can be found [here](https://github.com/Mathe172/NewCommands/blob/master/Classes%20to%20keep.txt)

 **Note**: As of now, MCP contains two bugs preventing direct use of the reobfuscated code (described [here](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-tools/1260561-toolkit-mod-coder-pack-mcp?comment=3271) and [here](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-tools/1260561-toolkit-mod-coder-pack-mcp?comment=3272)) - direct execution using the `startclient.bat` files is still possible

 To fix them the following steps are required:
 * Delete the files `pd.class`, `pe.class` (only server), `pf.class` and `pg.class` form the `reobf`-folder
 * Copy `net/minecraft/server/MinecraftServer$4.class` from `temp/client_reobf.jar` to `reobf/minecraft/net/minecraft/server/`